kmjones1979/se2-graph-token-api/README.md

 The authentication flow works as follows:

 1. Client hooks call the local API route (`/api/token-proxy`) with the endpoint path and parameters
-2. The API route adds authentication headers (API key or JWT token)
+2. The API route adds authentication headers
 3. The API route forwards the request to the Graph Token API
 4. The API route returns the response to the client